Tech Note: Using Research to Drive Product Decisions - Changes to Jump Testing

 Figure 3: Jump height from PUSH Band 2.0 with (Top Left) and without (Top Right) the Vertec conversion factor plotted versus force plate using linear regression (n = 273).
 Bland-Altman error plot of jump height for PUSH Band 2.0 with (Bottom Left) and without (Bottom Right) the Vertec conversion.
 Black lines indicate limits of agreement and blue line indicates the overall trendline of the data.

-In the PUSH app version 4.4.6 (release date: upcoming), we have removed the Vertec conversion factor.
+In the PUSH app version 4.4.8 (release date: July 2019), we have removed the Vertec conversion factor.
 The JH reported in the PUSH app now aligns with force plates opposed to Vertec measurement.
 No other jump testing metrics will be affected by this change.

-If you are a PUSH Portal user, all previous data will be converted automatically, both in the reporting section (session data and test reports) and all exports.
+If you are a PUSH Portal user, all previous data will be converted automatically (release date: July 16th, 2019), both in the reporting section (session data and test reports) and all exports.
 All new data will be collected without the Vertec conversion and all data will match up.

 However, the previous data in the PUSH iOS app will not be changed as that data is stored locally on your device.
 To manually compare your older data from apps version 4.4.7 and earlier, you can use the following conversion equations: